Find Affordable College Courses

 $22,315 Average Tuition & Fees

-Fashion Institute of Technology did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #18 on the list.
+With a ranking of #18, Fashion Institute of Technology did quite well on this year’s best value schools for communication and journalism students.
 FIT SUNY is a moderately-sized public school located in the large city of New York.

-FIT SUNY undergraduate students pay an average of $22,315 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at FIT SUNY are $22,315 per year.
 On average, communication and journalism graduates from FIT SUNY take out $17,625 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $279.

 #18